-All registration and circulation records of any library which is in whole or in part supported by public funds shall remain confidential and shall not be disclosed to any person, local agency, or state agency except as follows:
+All patron use records of any library which is in whole or in part supported by public funds shall remain confidential and shall not be disclosed by a public agency, or private actor that maintains or stores patron use records on behalf of a public agency, to any person, local agency, or state agency except as follows:

 (a) By a person acting within the scope of his or her duties within the administration of the library.

 (b) By a person authorized, in writing, by the individual to whom the records pertain, to inspect the records.